 Does hair miniaturization mean you are going bald?

 Hair miniaturization does not necessarily mean you are going bald.
-It refers to the condition of hair follicles constricting and possibly dying, but depending on the cause of the hair miniaturization, it may not lead to full baldness.
+It refers to the condition of hair follicles constricting and possibly dying, but depending on the cause, it may not lead to full baldness.

 Can hair miniaturization be stopped?

-If you want to stop hair miniaturization, you will need to identify the cause of your condition.
+If you want to stop it, you will need to identify the cause of your condition.
 It’s a good idea to make an appointment with a dermatologist who specializes in hair and scalp health, so they can advise you on the best course of treatment.

 How long is the hair miniaturization process?